MAGIC CAPTIVE

 "Are you ready to give me what I'm looking for, little mouse?"

-Her voice echoed off stone as her magic drove into my chest.
+Her words echoed off stone as her magic drove into my chest.
 I arched, heels scraping stone.
 This was not pain.
 This was obliteration.
 My unmaking.
 My mind shredded, nerves set ablaze, every cell tearing and shrieking for air.

-Britheva hissed an inhuman sound, slip of fury beneath her polished cruelty.
+Britheva hissed an inhuman sound, a slip of fury beneath her polished cruelty.
 The magic yanked free, scalding as it left.

 No.

 "They loved you enough to die for you.
 How rare.
 How wasteful."
 Her fingers traced my collarbone.
 Ice followed.
-"But all magic has limits.
-All protections, loopholes.
-I simply need to break you first."
+"All magic has limits.
+All protections have loopholes.
+I need to break you first."
+She placed her fingertips on my stomach.

 Gasp.